-Pre-requisites, Essential Functions, Shadowing and Immunization Requirements
+Pre-requisites, Essential Functions, and Disqualifying Factors

 The OTA program has pre-requisites and co-requirements.
 It is highly recommended that all pre-requisites and co-requisites be completed prior to submitting your application in order to recieve higher points received.